dosbox-staging/dosbox-staging/website/docs/about/index.md

 and current development practices.

-It is a (mostly) drop-in replacement for older DOSBox versions---your existing configurations will continue to work, but you will have access to many advanced features.
+It is a (mostly) drop-in replacement for older DOSBox versions---your existing configurations will continue to work, and you will have access to many advanced features.

 **DOSBox Staging** comes with sensible defaults, so you'll need to write